Phonological history of English open back vowels: Unrounded

+There's also evidence for it in South East England as early as the late 16th century and as late as the 19th century.

 Linguists disagree as to whether the unrounding of the lot vowel occurred independently in North America (probably occurring around the end of the 17th century) or was imported from certain types of speech current in Britain at that time.